raspberrypilearning/animated-story/en/step_3.md

 The amount of data (bits) that can be transferred over a computer connection is called the <span style="color: #0faeb0">**bandwidth**</span>.
 Using lots of bandwidth can cost people money, so reducing the use of bandwidth makes websites more user-friendly.
 </p>

-When the page loads, the only image that has to be loaded is `spinner.gif`.
+The `src` attribute for all image elements in `index.html` is set to to `spinner.gif`.

-This is because the `src` attribute for all image elements in `index.html` is set to to `spinner.gif`.
+This means that when the page loads, the only image that has to be loaded is `spinner.gif`.

 ### Add a new attribute to each image element